How to Swaddle With Arms Out: Everything You Need to Know

 Know When To Stop: Discontinue swaddling when the baby starts rolling over to prevent suffocation hazards.

 As always, pay attention to your little one's signs and developmental cues.
 If they frequently fuss or awaken while swaddled at night, it may be a sign of discomfort or agitation.
-Consider adjusting your wrapping technique or consider alternatives to swaddling altogether.
+Consider adjusting your wrapping technique or alternatives to swaddling altogether.

 Many new parents learn that swaddling, especially with the baby’s arms in, helps reduce the sleep disruptions caused by the newborn Moro reflex.
 The startle reflex, also known as the Moro reflex, often disturbs newborns when they suddenly stretch out their limbs as if experiencing a sensation of falling.
 This reflex can cause frequent wakings, interrupting any chance of longer stretches of sleep.
 By swaddling, parents can mitigate this reflex’s effects by securing the baby’s arms and legs, thereby encouraging those extended periods of sleep.

-So, what about arms-out swaddling and the morrow reflex?
+So, what about arms-out swaddling and the Moro reflex?
 Parents may be hesitant to transition to arms-out swaddling out of fear of triggering the reflex.
 However, babies typically outgrow the startle reflex between 3 to 6 months of age.
 Around this age, parents often notice less frequent startles while their baby sleeps and overall more subdued movements of their arms and legs.
 This is a great time to transition to swaddling the baby with their arms out.

-Despite the Moro reflex, keep in mind that some babies develop self-soothing habits that involve sucking otn their hands, fingers, or thumbs at a young age.
+Despite the Moro reflex, keep in mind that some babies develop self-soothing habits that involve sucking on their hands, fingers, or thumbs at a young age.
 These babies may prefer to be swaddled with their arms out sooner than 3 months—and that’s okay.
 As always, pay attention to your baby’s cues as you determine the best way to offer safety and comfort to your baby during sleep.

 Ready to learn the art of swaddling with arms out?
 Follow this step-by-step guide to ensure your baby is snug and safe.
-If you already know how to swaddle your baby , great!
+If you already know how to swaddle your baby, great!
 With a few simple adjustments, you'll be a master of arms-free swaddling in no time.

-Start by choosing a lightweight swaddle blanket and laying it out flat on a surface.
+Start by choosing a lightweight swaddle blanket and laying it out flat on a safe, flat surface.
 Fold the top corner down to create a smooth edge at the back, preventing bulk and ensuring a snug, comfortable fit when wrapping the baby.

 Repeat the process with the other corner of the swaddle, pulling it across your baby and tucking it under their body.

-Follow these six steps for a safe and effective technique, giving your baby the comfort and security needed for a good night’s sleep while allowing baby to position their arms as desired for optimal comfort and soothing.
+Follow these six steps for a safe and effective technique, giving your baby the comfort and security needed for a good night’s sleep while allowing your baby to position their arms as desired for optimal comfort and soothing.

 Knowing when to stop swaddling your baby is important for their continued comfort and safety as they grow.
 Many infants begin showing signs they are ready to stop being swaddled between 2 and 4 months of age.
 When an infant begins rolling over, this is a definite sign they should no longer be wrapped in a swaddle—regardless of age.
 Once they can roll over, babies should replace their swaddle with a sleep sack.